TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ### Execute action

 This example uses the [Action](Action-concept) created in the previous example.
-Don't forget to run `DeployPackages.exe` after implementing Action in the DSL script.
+Don't forget to run build the Rhetos application after implementing Action in the DSL script.

 In LINQPad or in the playground console app, execute the Insert5Books action.